Summer Day Camp

 - Cell phones and Personal Electronic Devices: Wisconsin Youth Company does not allow campers to use their personal cell phones or electronic devices when participating in our programs.
 Campers carrying cell phones will be asked to place them in their backpack during program time.

 Summer day camp enrollment is week by week.
 Daily enrollment or prorated weeks are not available.
 Weekly enrollment includes all special events, field trips and swimming.
 Additional weeks can be added, as space allows, through the Parent Portal or by calling your administrative office.

 Half-day enrollment for summer school students is available in Verona, Waunakee and Waukesha.
 Half-day enrollment is only available during weeks when summer school is in session.
 Wisconsin Youth Company does not provide transportation to or from summer school.
 Parent should contact their school district for information regarding summer school Transportation.

 Please make sure to sign-in your camper(s) as soon as you arrive to camp.
 Campers must be signed into camp by Parents or other authorized persons at least 18 years of age or older.

-At the end of the day, or whenever it’s time for campers to leave camp and the supervision of the camp staff, please make sure to sign-out of program with a signature and time of departure.
+Campers may be picked up by Parents or other authorized persons at least 18 years or older.
+The authorized pick-up person should sign-out of program with a signature and time of departure.
 Only authorized persons specified on the registration form and who present photo identification upon request, may pick up a camper, as we will not release a child to any other persons without written permission.
-Parents and other authorized persons at least 18 years of age or older may pick up the camper and sign them out.

 Independent Arrival and Departure